Sai-aws-repo/Git-CodeBuild-ECR/README.md

 # Git-CodeBuild-ECR
-Bilding docker Image using CodeBuild and Pushing image to Amazon ECR
+Building docker Image using CodeBuild and Pushing image to Amazon ECR and Do not forget to paste ECR repo URL in buildspec.yml file